-- 2 cups dairy-free chocolate chips (such as Enjoy Life, or an equal amount of dairy-free white chocolate or peanut butter chips from the Go Dairy Free cookbook
+- 2 cups dairy-free chocolate chips (such as Enjoy Life, or an equal amount of dairy-free white chocolate or peanut butter chips from Go Dairy Free: The Guide and Cookbook)

 - Dairy-free toppings that will melt in hot dairy-free milk, such as sprinkles, crushed candy canes, cinnamon, cocoa powder, or marshmallows